Diagnostic Interview

 Standardizing the interview process helps patients feel more at ease as they know what to expect during the interview.
 It also allows clinicians to ask all the relevant questions respectfully and efficiently.

-Templates are designed to include all the necessary questions to elicit relevant information about a patient's symptoms, allowing clinicians to make more accurate diagnoses.
+Templates are designed to include all the necessary questions to elicit relevant diagnostic information about a patient's symptoms, allowing clinicians to make more accurate diagnoses.

 Commonly asked questions